EPIUSECX/cohenix_local_za/IMPLEMENTATION_GUIDE.md

 3. Required fields: region_name, daily_allowance_rate
 4. File path: `za_local/data/business_trip_region.csv`

-### Error Messages
+### Configuration Issues

-**Error:** "Document Links Row #1: Invalid doctype or fieldname"

-**Solution:** This error during installation means a DocType Link references a non-existent field.
-Check `hooks.py` for invalid link configurations.
-All DocType Links have been validated in v3.1.

-**Error:** "Custom field already exists"

-**Solution:** During reinstall, custom fields may already exist.
-The system skips duplicates automatically.
-If persistent, manually delete custom fields via Customize Form before reinstall.

-**Error:** "'<' not supported between instances of 'str' and 'int'"

-**Solution:** CSV import type conversion issue (fixed in v3.1).
-Ensure `csv_importer.py` includes `convert_csv_types()` function.

-**Error:** "Please set account in Salary Component ...
+**Issue:** "Please set account in Salary Component ...
 All components must have associated accounts for SA payroll compliance."

 **What it means:** One or more Salary Components on the Salary Slip/Structure do not have a `Salary Component Account` configured for the company.

-**Solution:** Add accounts on each component.
+**Action:** Add accounts on each component.
 The error lists all missing components with clickable links (e.g. `Basic Salary`, `PAYE`, `UIF Employer Contribution`).
 Open each component and add rows in the "Salary Component Account" child table for your company.

 ### Performance Optimization